-In Lower Canada, under instructions from the Treasury, dated in November 1826, which were confirmed and further enforced by Lord Goderich in 1831, who manifestly intended to supersede the old system of free grants by an uniform system of sale, 450,469 acres have been sold, and 641,039 acres have, in respect of antecedent claims, been disposed of by free grant; and the object of the new rule of selling was defeated by the large amount of free grants.
-Even at this moment, in the two Provinces, where I was assured before I left England that the system of selling had been uniformly established by Lord Goderich's regulations of 1831, there are unsettled, but probably indisputable claims for free grants, to the amount of from 1,000,000 to 1,300,000 acres.
-The main alteration which Lord Goderich's regulations would have made in the system intended to have been established by the Treasury Instructions of 1826, was to render the price more restrictive of appropriation, by requiring payment in less time. and the payment of interest in the meanwhile.
-This direction appears to have been totally disregarded in both Provinces.
-As respects Lower Canada, the head of the Crown Lands' Department gives the following evidence on the subject.
+In Lower Canada under instructions from the Treasury, dated in No. vemberr 1826, which were confirmed and further enforced by Lord Goderich in 1831, who manifestly intended to supersede the old system of free grants by an uniform system of sale, 450,469 acres have been sold, and 641,039 acres have, in respect to antecedent claims, been disposed of by free grant, and the object of the new rule of selling was defeated by the large amount of free grants.
+Even at this moment, in the two provinces, where I was assured before I left England that the system of selling had been uniformily established by Lord Goderich's regulations of 1831, there are unsettled, but probably indisputable claims for free grants, to the amount of from 1,000,000 to 1,300,000 acres.
+The main alteration which Lord Goderich's regulations would have made in the system intended to have been established by the Treasury instructions of 1826, was to render the price more restrictive of appropriation, by requiring payment in less time, and the payment of interest in the meanwhile.
+This direction appears to have been totally disregarded in both provinces.
+As respects Lower Canada, the head of the crown lands department gives the following evidence on the subject:-

-"Q. How did it happen that this instruction was not acted upon?-A. In consequence of a representation from Mr. Felton, the Commissioner of Crown Lands, to Lord Aylmer, the Governor of the Province, stating that the terms imposed were too severe, and amounted, in fact, to exacting the whole purchase-money down.
-Lord Aylmer, upon this, authorized Mr. Felton to continue the former practice, and, it is understood, reported the circumstance to the Home Government.
-This was in 1832, and the system of longer credit without interest continued to be acted upon until the receipt of Lord Glenelg's Despatch of 1837, which required payment in ready money at the time of sale."
+"How did it happen that this instruction was not acted upon?-In consequence of a representation from Mr. Felton, the commissioner of crown lands, to Lord Aylmer, the governor of the province, stating that the terms imposed were too severe, and amounted, in fact, to exacting the whole purchase money down.
+Lord Aylmer, upon this, authorised Mr. Felton to continue the former practice, and, it is understood, reported the circumstance to the home government.
+This was in 1832, and the system of longer credit without interest continued to be acted upon until the receipt of Lord Glenelg's despatch of 1837, which required payment in ready money at the time of sale."